hire-lab/hire-lab/README.md

 ## User Views (Pages)
 * **Welcome screen** - landing page
-* **Login/Register** - regsitration with email, name, CV URL link, and password for users, looking to apply for a job
+* **Login/Register** - regsitration with email, name, CV URL link, and password for users, looking to apply for a job; additional information on registered users in hire-lab-rest-api
 * **Profile Page** - information about email, name and CV URL link
 * **Profile Editor** - integrated edit for email, name and CV URL link information or delete account
 * **Jobs Browser** - list with jobs and option to search by title or location